cannawen/discord-moderator/README.md

 - `Start in house` or `Should I stay or should I go` enters in-house splitting mode
   - When members say `Radiant` or `Dire` they get moved to the appropriate voice channel
   - `Cancel`, `Stop`, or `Done` stops in-house splitting mode
+  - In-house splitting mode also stops when Canna says `Radiant` or `Dire`
 - `Reset in house` or `Take me to lobby` moves members in `Radiant` and `Dire` to `Lobby`
 - `There is an imposter among us` or `/amongus` slash command triggers [Dota 2 x Among Us](./AmongUs.md) game mode